scotopotomas/TidyDataProject/README.md

 ### Step 1: Script Preparation and Load Data

-  * First we load the necessary libraries: dplyr and readr, these are assumed to already be installed on the user's computer, if not they should be installed before running the script.
+  * First I load the necessary libraries: dplyr and readr, these are assumed to already be installed on the user's computer, if not they should be installed before running the script.

-  * Next we check if a Data directory already exists in the current working directory, if not we create the directory, download the data to that location and unzip the data file.
+  * Next I check if a Data directory already exists in the current working directory, if not I create the directory, download the data to that location and unzip the data file.

-  * The next step is to read-in the data files we'll need to complete the analysis.
-The data files we'll use include the raw data and files that contain the feature and activity names.
+  * The next step is to read-in the data files I'll need to complete the analysis.
+The data files I use include the raw data and files that contain the feature and activity names.
 The raw data is split into training and test sets and within each set split into the x, y, and subject files.
 The files are listed below, only files used in the analysis are listed:

     - X_train.txt: contains the feature data for the training set (7,352 observations of 561 variables)
     - X_test.txt: contains the feature data for the test set (2,947 observations of 561 variables)